a0s6044/Agro_Feat_importance/README.md

 Once all of the input vector dataframe has been built the training starts.
 This is done with decision trees using a k-fold method.
 As you will see in the files a gradient boosting method is mainly implemented.
 A number of classic ML metrics are also computed,

 <img src="https://github.com/a0s6044/Agro_Feat_importance/blob/main/images/accuracy_F1.png" width="200" height="200">
-<h6>Fig. Metrics computed indicate a good enough accuracy for several categories.
+<h6>Fig. Metrics computed show good accuracy for several categories.
 The average F1 was 82% for this data. </h6>

 ## Feature Importance